tommasop/thinkingcode_ex/priv/posts/20140104023340_deploy-rails-with-docker-part-2.md

   This creates a data container with `/data` volume exposed

-  <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -v /data --name PGDATA tcode/datastore</pre>
+  <pre>docker run -v /data --name PGDATA tcode/datastore</pre>

   This binds the actual process (PostgreSQL) to the data container (you need to configure the postgresql.conf accordingly):

-    <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -d --volumes-from PGDATA --name pg93 tcode/pg93</pre>
+    <pre>docker run -d --volumes-from PGDATA --name pg93 tcode/pg93</pre>

   Now whatever happens to your pg93 container your data will be safe in your PGDATA container.
   If you restart your server when the pg93 container will restart it will find all its data into PGDATA again.

   More interestingly if you need to migrate your data to a new host you can do:

-    <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -rm --volumes-from PGDATA -v $(pwd):/backup busybox tar cvf /backup/backup.tar /data</pre>
+    <pre>docker run -rm --volumes-from PGDATA -v $(pwd):/backup busybox tar cvf /backup/backup.tar /data</pre>

   This will start a container which will mount the current dir in /backup and load volumes from PGDATA, then it will tar all the data in /data in a comfortable backup.tar file you will find on your current path at container exit!

   Now you can go to another host and recreate your PGDATA data container in the new host:

-    <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -v /data --name PGDATA tcode/datastore</pre>
+    <pre>docker run -v /data --name PGDATA tcode/datastore</pre>

   inject the data back in the data container:

-    <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -rm --volumes-from PGDATA -v $(pwd):/backup busybox tar xvf /backup/backup.tar / </pre>
+    <pre>docker run -rm --volumes-from PGDATA -v $(pwd):/backup busybox tar xvf /backup/backup.tar / </pre>

   Start your shiny new postgresql server with all your data:

-    <pre><pre class="brush: bash; title: ; notranslate" title="">docker run -d --volumes-from PGDATA --name pg93 tcode/pg93</pre>
+    <pre>docker run -d --volumes-from PGDATA --name pg93 tcode/pg93</pre>

 ## Good Practices